dannythehat/football-betting-ai-system/SCOPE.md

     "Team B weak defense (1.6 conceded/game)",
     "Recent head-to-head trend supports over 2.5"
   ],
-  "comparison_note": "This confidence (67%) is lower than our Smart Bet recommendation for this fixture (87% for Team A Win), which analyzed all available markets.
+  "comparison_note": "This confidence (67%) is lower than our Smart Bet recommendation for this fixture (87% for Over 9.5 Corners), which analyzed all 4 available markets.
 Your selected bet is still viable but not our top pick.", "smart_bet_alternative": {
+    "market_name": "Total Corners - Over 9.5",
-    "market_name": "Match Result - Team A Win", "probability": 0.87,
+    "probability": 0.87,
-    "reason": "Higher probability based on comprehensive market analysis" },
+    "reason": "Higher probability based on comprehensive market analysis across all 4 markets" },
   "timestamp": "2025-11-15T09:15:00Z"
 }